bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 Roughly speaking, the solar day is defined to be 86400 seconds (or more accurately, the second was originally defined to be 1/86400 of a mean solar day).
 The solar year is slightly variable, but the mean is [365.2422 mean solar days](https://en.wikipedia.org/wiki/Tropical_year).
-The complex leap year rules of the Gregorian calendar arises from the fact that the solar year is not a simple integral multiple of the solar day.
+The complex rules with regards to leap years in the Gregorian calendar is consequence of the fact that the solar year is not a simple integral multiple of the solar day.
 Since humans find it convenient for the calendar year to synchronize with the solar year, the Gregorian calendar inserts leap days into various years occasionally so that the solar year and the calendar year align.
 In the Gregorian system, the year is 146097/400 = 365.2425 days averaged over its 400-year cycle.
 This is close enough to the mean solar year of 365.2422 days until about the year 3200 when the Gregorian calendar year will be about [a day behind the actual solar year](https://en.wikipedia.org/wiki/Tropical_year).

 For practical reasons, the RPN83P limits the year range from 0001 to 9999.
 The